Cynteo Alert Bridge Documentation

 3. Click “Test”

-4. Check SolarWinds for test incident
+4. Check your ITSM platform for the test incident

 Troubleshooting